Approximate Replicability in Learning: Introduction

 This definition is closest to other approximate notions proposed in the literature, and, in fact, was explicitly raised in \cite{chase2023replicability} as a potential direction of study.
 This notion can easily be generalized beyond PAC learning settings by equipping the output space with an appropriate metric (e.g. the same metric used to evaluate correctness).
-For example, if the task is $\ell_{p}$ mean estimation, an algorithm is $(\rho, \gamma)$-approximately replicable if it outputs two estimates within $\gamma$ in $\ell_{p}$-norm.
-In this particular instance (and others with similarly unique solutions), it is clear one can achieve $(\rho, \alpha)$-approximate replicability essentially for ``free" since any two estimates within $\alpha$ of the true mean are also within $2 \alpha$ of each other, yielding a large class of problems where the natural algorithm is immediately approximately replicable.
+For example, if the task is $\ell_{2}$ mean estimation, an algorithm is $(\rho, \gamma)$-approximately replicable if it outputs two estimates within $\gamma$ in $\ell_{2}$-norm.
+In this particular instance (and others with similarly unique solutions), it is clear one can achieve $(\rho, \alpha)$-approximate replicability essentially for ``free'' since any two estimates within $\alpha$ of the true mean are also within $2 \alpha$ of each other, yielding a large class of problems where the natural algorithm is immediately approximately replicable.

-Approximate replicability becomes more interesting for complex tasks like PAC learning where two optimal hypotheses can disagree on much of the domain.\footnote{In fact, in this case even in the realizable PAC setting where all optimal hypotheses are close, approximate replicability is still not immediate from accuracy since we'd like to ensure replicability over \textit{all} input distributions (including non-realizable ones).} Nevertheless, building on our pointwise replicable algorithm, we show any learner can be transformed into an approximately replicable one without too much overhead.
+Approximate replicability becomes more interesting for complex tasks like PAC learning where two optimal hypotheses can disagree on much of the domain.\footnote{In fact, in this case even in the realizable PAC setting where all optimal hypotheses are close, approximate replicability is still not immediate from accuracy since we'd like to ensure replicability over \textit{all} input distributions (including non-realizable ones).} Nevertheless, building on our pointwise replicable algorithm, we show any learner can be transformed into a $\rho$-approximately replicable one by running it $\tO{\rho^{-2}}$ times.\footnote{We use $\tilde{O}$ to suppress polylogarithmic factors.} Similarly to pointwise replicability, we show that our sample complexity is optimal up to polylogarithmic factors.

 \paragraph{Semi-Replicable Learning}

 Our final relaxation of replicability, the semi-replicable model, diverges from the above in still requiring identical outputs, but gives the algorithm access to an additional pool of \emph{shared, unlabeled} samples (in addition to shared randomness).